-The work of the EPPR working group is based on the following guiding principles:
+The work of EPPR is based on the following guiding principles:

-Involvement of indigenous and local people in emergency prevention, preparedness and response is of critical importance.
-Arctic inhabitants, because of their proximity to the activities that pose risks of emergencies in the Arctic, are likely to be most affected by an accident and could provide first response until regional and national resources can be delivered if required.
+Involvement of indigenous and other Arctic inhabitants in emergency prevention, preparedness and response is of critical importance.
+Arctic inhabitants, because of their proximity to the activities that pose risks of emergencies in the Arctic, are likely to be most affected by an accident and may provide the first response before any regional and national resources, if required, can be delivered.
 In addition, Arctic inhabitants may participate in response actions and contribute their traditional knowledge to the process.
-The EPPR Working Group recognizes the importance of involving Arctic inhabitants, and seeks their involvement in its work.
+EPPR recognizes the importance of involving Arctic inhabitants, and seeks their involvement in its work.

-In order to increase effectiveness and minimize duplication, the EPPR Working Group takes advantage of the work of other groups and organizations and reciprocates where possible.
-EPPR cooperates with other Arctic Council Working Groups, the Northern Forum and other relevant organizations to address the Arctic perspective in emergency prevention, preparedness and response.
+In order to increase effectiveness and minimize duplication, EPPR takes advantage of the work of other groups and organizations, reciprocating where possible.
+EPPR cooperates with other Arctic Council Working Groups and other relevant organizations to address the Arctic perspective in emergency prevention, preparedness and response.

-The EPPR Working Group recognizes the importance of providing information to and communicating with nongovernmental organizations, international organizations, and the emergency management communities on Arctic emergency prevention, preparedness and response.
-EPPR has undertaken projects focused on public information and communication and will continue to address the need to provide accurate and timely information regarding emergency planning, preparedness and response.
+EPPR recognizes the importance of providing information to and communicating with nongovernmental organizations, international organizations, and emergency management communities on Arctic emergency prevention, preparedness and response.
+EPPR has undertaken projects focused on public information and communication and will continue to address the need to provide accurate and timely information regarding emergency prevention, preparedness and response.

-Industries in the Arctic have expressed interest in closer cooperation between industry and the Arctic Council working groups.
-The EPPR Working Group and industry have a common interest of cooperation.
+Industries in the Arctic have expressed interest in closer cooperation between industry and the Arctic Council Working Groups.
+EPPR and industry have a common interest in cooperation.
 This could be related to project cooperation but also to sharing resources, information and data.

 4. The Strategic Plan Framework